![]() |

 4th User Consultation on December 4-6 2006, in Villefranche-sur-mer.

 Reporting period: 1 January - 31 January 2007 Phase 2 of GlobColour has started on December 8, just after the successful completion of Phase 1 with the first GlobColour User workshop that was held in conjunction with Medspiration 4th User Consultation on December 4-6 2006, in Villefranche-sur-mer.
 An intensive production activity has been launched with the objective to generate the complete data set in the next coming 6 months.
 Validation activities are pursued in parallel.
 The Preliminary Validation Assessment Report (PVAR v1.1) has been distributed to the users.
 An important outcome of the GlobColour workshop was the Synergies with Medspiration on DDS, formats and metadata including a requirement to go towards data format CF1.0 compliant (ISO19115).
 A working meeting was organised on this subject at UoP on January 29, 2007.
-Sam Lavender presented GlobColour status at the 12th IOCCG meeting and suggested a working group on user needs to address the current and future requirements of the ocean colour user community; the main items are listed below:
+Sam Lavender presented GlobColour status at the 12th IOCCG meeting and suggested a working group on user needs to address the current and future requirements of the ocean color user community; the main items are listed below:

 Reporting period: 1 February 2007 - 28 February 2007 The February